-1. From the Start screen, type 'disk', select Settings, and then select Free up disk space by deleting unnecessary files.
+1. From the Start screen, type 'disk', and then type 'disk' in the search box.
+Select Settings, and then select Free up disk space by deleting unnecessary files.
 2. Follow the on-screen instructions.

 Updating programs and drivers

 HP recommends that you update your programs and drivers on a regular basis to the latest versions.
 Updates can resolve issues and bring new features and options to your computer.
 Technology is always changing, and updating programs and drivers allows your computer to run the latest technology available.
 For example, older graphics components might not work well with the most recent gaming software.
 Without the latest driver, you would not be getting the most out of your equipment.